msuthar7/Gun-Key-Point-Annotation-Tool/README.md

 ## Overview

-The **Gun Keypoint Annotation Tool** is a powerful and flexible desktop application designed for annotating keypoints on images, particularly useful for creating skeleton-based annotations.
-Built with **PyQt5** and **OpenCV**, this tool supports both **LMG** and **Rifle** skeleton structures, but it can be easily adapted for other object types.
-It features a user-friendly interface with advanced functionalities like zooming, panning, undo/redo, and image dataset management, making it suitable for computer vision projects involving pose estimation and object detection.
+The **Gun Keypoint Annotation Tool** is a powerful and flexible desktop application designed for annotating gun part keypoints on images, particularly useful for creating skeleton-based annotations.
+Built with **PyQt5** and **OpenCV**, this tool supports **LMG** and **Rifle** skeleton structures for now.
+It features a user-friendly interface with advanced functionalities like zooming, panning, undo/redo, and image dataset management, making it suitable for computer vision projects involving object keypoint detection.

 In addition to the source code, an executable file (`exe`) is available in the repository, so users can run the tool without setting up a Python environment.

 ## Key Features

-- **Multi-Skeleton Annotation**: Annotate images using predefined skeletons for different object types (e.g., LMG, Rifle).
+- **Multi-Skeleton Annotation**: Annotate images using predefined skeletons for LMG and Rifle.
 - **Customizable Keypoint Positions**: Easily adjust keypoint locations with mouse clicks and drags.
 - **Zoom & Pan Support**: Zoom into images and pan across them for more detailed annotations.
 - **Undo/Redo Functionality**: Quickly undo or redo any changes to annotations.